Back to Blog Posts

 Generative AI is adept at rapidly parsing through extensive datasets and synthesizing the information to be specifically helpful to attorneys.

-It can work across entire ediscovery databases or a subset of documents, easily and precisely extracting and highlighting the desired content.
-This is the kind of fact identification that would normally take a vast amount of manual work for a human attorney.
+It can work across entire ediscovery databases or down-selected groups of documents, easily and precisely extracting and highlighting the desired content.
+This is the kind of fact identification that would normally take a vast amount of manual work for a human attorney

 In short, generative AI can critically enhance attorneys’ efficiency, speed, accuracy, and ability to uncover pivotal points of fact.